federicociner/mac-dotfiles/README.md

 # Mac OS Dotfiles

-A collection of portable configuration files for various tools, specifically developed for my Mac OS build.
+A collection of portable configuration files for various tools, specifically developed for my macOS build.

 ## Setup

 First, make sure Xcode and Xcode Command Line tools are installed.
-In general, follow these guides:
+If you get stuck at any point, follow these guides:

 - [How to Set up an Apple Mac for Software Development](https://www.stuartellis.name/articles/mac-setup/#creating-a-private-applications-folder)
 - [macOS Setup Guide](https://sourabhbajaj.com/mac-setup/Homebrew/)

+I follow the steps below in the exact order they appear, because there are some dependencies between setup phases.

 ### 1. Install Homebrew